ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: All vehicles.

-Set the distance that the mission will be rewound when resuming after an interupt (switching modes).
+Set the distance that the mission will be rewound when resuming after an interrupt (switching modes).
 A full explanation of this feature can be found on the :ref:`Mission Rewind on Resume Page <common-mission-rewind>`.
 After setting a rewind distance in a mission, setting the distance to zero will switch off the rewind feature from that point on the mission.

 **Command parameters**